Leatherman (vagabond): Grave

-Exhumation and reburial
+Reburial

 The Leatherman's original grave in Sparta Cemetery was within 16 ft of Route 9.
-His remains were exhumed and were reburied at a different site in the cemetery on May 25, 2011.
-No visible remains were recovered during the exhumation.
-Rather, coffin nails and soil recovered from the original burial plot were reburied at the new site.
-Part of the reason for the exhumation process was to test his remains to determine his origins.
+On May 25, 2011, the grave's contents were exhumed and reburied at a new site in the cemetery.
+No visible human remains were recovered during the exhumation.
+Only coffin nails and soil from the original burial plot were reburied in the new grave.
+One of the reasons for the exhumation was the hope there were remains that would help determine Leatherman's origins.

-Towns visited

-The Leatherman's circuit took in the following towns: